 Each Tank can be customized to deal with a particular problem that your army might face.
 Got waves of Poxwalkers coming for your lines?
 Grab a Punisher with 3 Heavy Bolters!
 What about those Grey Knight Paladins?
 Take an Executioner plasma cannon with two Plasma Cannons and a Lascannon!
 What about a Devestator Squad in cover?
 Take an Eradicator nova cannon to negate that bonus plus Plasma Cannons!
 Tanks and Monsterous Creatures giving you a problem?
 Blow them away with a Vanquisher Battle Cannon, a Lascannon, and two Multimeltas!

 If the Company Commanders are the Hammer of the Imperial Guard, then the Commissars used to be the Anvil.
 They are designed to keep moral strong, even if it costs the life of a single Guardsman.
 Their Summary Execution rule means that Imperial Guard units that fail a Morale Test within 6" of them only lose one model but gets a re-roll.
 They also give the added benefit of using his Leadership instead of their own if he is nearby.
 The bonus to Leadership seems to be overlooked at times and is worth noting since a Sergeant only gives a Leadership of 7 versus a base Commissar's of 8.
 One point does go a long way.
 Lord Commissars are the HQ version coming in with a higher WS, BS, and Leadership.
 They can help out in Close Combat in a pinch if necessary.
 With the ability to take a Power Fist or Power Sword and be given a Plasma Pistol, they can dish out some punishment up close.
 The Emperor's Benediction, which is a Relic Bolt Pistol that is Pistol 3 at -1 AP and 2 Damage with the ability to target Characters even if they are not the closest, is a nice little addition to give to one of your Commissars.
 It allows them to pick off at weaker models like Librarians and other weaker Characters hiding behind units.
 Commissars aren't a mandatory pick like they once were due to the change in how Summary Execution works.
 The Commissar is worth a look at since it gives a boost to Leadership for Astra Militarum units nearby.
-Also remember this stacks with the Regimental Banner from Command Squads that add +1 Leadership to this, making your Guardsman an effective 9 or 10 Leadership!
+Also remember this DOES NOT stack with the Regimental Banner from Command Squads that add +1 Leadership to this as it buffs the base units leadership, not your Commissar’s!

 Command Squads may be small, but they can provide some interesting bonuses to your army.
 They can be a Special Weapons squad with a BS of 3+, be given a Medi-pack to bring back a fallen Special or Vox-caster Guardsman, and take a Regimental Standard that provides a Leadership buff to units nearby.
 They are also cheap in terms of points, but very small and can be easily picked out in a crowd of Infantry Squads.
 It is best to put these guys in cover and near a Company Commander to give orders to the various Infantry Squads in your army.
 They provide great fire support and should be used as such.
 Stick a few Plasma Guns on these guys, give them the various equipment, park them in some ruins, and give that support your Commander desperately needs!
 You can also make them into a dedicated Tank Hunting team by giving them all Melta Guns, rolling them up in a Taurox with a Platoon Commander, and drive around looking for that nice Tank that's been causing you trouble.
 Alternatively, if you are Catachan, you can give these guys Flamers and a Heavy Flamer to run alongside your Platoon Commander that packs along a mean punch!